Claudia Salazar, Psy.D

 Whatever form that pain and suffering takes, it occupies a huge space in people’s life and mind.
 It often robes them of peace, joy, and opportunities to feel connected to themselves and others.
 The relief of a symptom, often brings unexpected, yet welcomed surprises.

-In addition, I have a deep appreciation for working with professional women who grapple with the integration or conflict between their professional identities and their ambivalence about motherhood.
+In addition, I have a deep appreciation for the challenges of working moms who grapple with the integration or conflict between their professional identities and their ambivalence about motherhood.
 Often in their psychotherapy journey they share their fears of losing themselves in what they fear can be a potentially less fulfilling role; they confront the impact of pregnancy on their bodies; heal from debilitating symptoms related to postpartum depression and anxiety.

 Some of my background…

-I have been in private practice for over 15 years.
+I have been in private practice since 2007.
 In addition to my role as a psychotherapist, I worked as a psychological consultant at the World Bank Counseling Unit, and are actively engaged with The Konterra Group in their mission to support the emotional resilience of the employees working for international development and humanitarian organizations.

 I obtained my Doctorate degree in Clinical Psychology from The George Washington University.
 I hold a certificate in ISTDP (Intensive Short-Term Dynamic Psychotherapy), a comprehensive therapy model that integrates neuroscience, psychodynamic principles, attachment theory, and mindfulness/body-centered techniques.
-This approach is particularly effective in bringing about psychological change in the shortest time possible, making it beneficial for clients with long-standing or treatment-resistant symptoms.
+This approach is particularly effective in bringing about psychological change in the shortest time possible as compared to traditional psychodynamic therapy, making it beneficial for clients with long-standing or treatment-resistant symptoms.

-My interest in helping my clients to get relief from their suffering has led me to pursue training in trauma-informed modalities to treat the impact of trauma.
-I completed the Level 1 of Sensorimotor Psychotherapy for Trauma, and have been actively engaged in IFS training opportunities.
+My interest in helping my clients to get relief from their suffering has led me to pursue training in trauma-informed modalities to treat the impact of relational and attachment trauma.
+I completed the Level 1 of Sensorimotor Psychotherapy for Trauma, and have been actively engaged in IFS training and supervision opportunities and have completed the IFS Level 1.

 Let’s team up!